Updated on September 10, 2021

 For example, normally a joint tenancy with a right of survivorship gives the surviving joint tenant the entire one-half interest of the deceased joint tenant.
 But where a judgment lien is recorded before a joint tenancy with right of survivorship is created, the creditor may enforce the judgment lien on the one-half interest previously owned by the deceased debtor—potentially leaving the surviving joint tenant with nothing.

 Needless to say, there is a wide range of scenarios in which a judgment creditor may face in attaching and executing a lien.
 Each situation comes with an array of statutory requirements and attendant considerations.
-Schorr Law is experienced in enforcing and dealing with issues involving judgment liens.
+Our top real estate attorneys in Los Angeles at Schorr Law is experienced in enforcing and dealing with issues involving judgment liens.
 If you seek to enforce a money judgment or have one against you, please consider seeking legal advice to protect your rights.
 To schedule a consultation, please contact us by phone, email, or send us a message through our contact form.

 See related: Liens and Priorities: Part 1